CrunchyData/postgres-operator/docs/content/installation/other/google-cloud-marketplace.md

 weight: 200
 ---

-The PostgreSQL Operator is installed as part of [Crunchy PostgreSQL for GKE][gcm-listing] that is available in the Google Cloud Marketplace.
+PGO: the PostgreSQL Operator from Crunchy Data is installed as part of [Crunchy PostgreSQL for GKE][gcm-listing] that is available in the Google Cloud Marketplace.

 [gcm-listing]: https://console.cloud.google.com/marketplace/details/crunchydata/crunchy-postgresql-operator